daylinmorgan/clonmapper/md/introduction.md

 Cells are first transduced with lentivirus containing a ClonMapper sgRNA barcode vector at a low multiplicity of infection (MOI) to minimize the integration of multiple barcodes per cell.
-In both versions of the vector, the sgRNA barcode is co-expressed with blue fluorescent protein (BFP) for easy identification and collection of barcoded cells via flow cytometry and fluorescence-activated cell sorting (FACS).
+The sgRNA barcode is co-expressed with blue fluorescent protein (BFP) for easy identification and collection of barcoded cells via flow cytometry and fluorescence-activated cell sorting (FACS).
 Once established, the barcoded cell population is available for experimental manipulation.
 Clonal dynamics may be measured by NGS analysis and gene expression signatures of clonal populations may be resolved by scRNA-seq.
 Once a barcode of interest